MicrosoftDocs/power-automate-docs/articles/process-mining-finance-ops-templates.md

 ## Visualizations and KPIs

 P2P templates have additional KPIs and visualizations built on top of the standard report.
-To learn more about the process map and filters, go to [Visualize and gain insights from processes in process advisor (preview)](process-mining-visualize.md).
+To learn more about the process map and filters, go to [Visualize and gain insights from processes in process advisor](process-mining-visualize.md).

 - **PO items**: The PO line item is the **Case ID** for this report.
 Every unique PO line item is represented as a case.